UMich-TAD-Lab/Extracting-SPM12values/README.md

 ![Image](marsY.png)

 - Double-click on the Y variable.
 This will open a spreadsheet in MATLAB with the extracted values data in it.
 They won't have any column headers, but will appear in the order which you selected the ROIs.
-If you need a reminder of the order, you can double click on "Regions" once you are inside the marsY variable.
+If you need a reminder of the order, you can double-click on "Regions" once you are inside the marsY variable.
 That will open up a spreadsheet that looks like the one below (with as many cels filled in as regions that you selected).
-Double click on each of the cells for the name of the ROI file that each column represents
+Double-click on each of the cells for the name of the ROI file that each column represents

 ![Image](marsbar2.png)